-Only 1 month left to you baby’s first birthday and your baby is becoming more and more independent.
+Only 1 month left until your baby’s first birthday and your baby is probably becoming more and more independent:

-He can eat and drink by him self (well, at least some of the food and liquid will make its way into the mouth…)
+- Your baby can eat and drink by him or herself (well, at least some of the food and liquid will make its way into the mouth…)

-He can make himself understood by using a few words.
+- Baby can make himself understood by using a few words.

-He might be able to follow your simple instructions like “go get that ball”.
+- Your baby might be able to follow your simple instructions like “go get that ball”.

-Some 11-month-old babies can stand without support and some even walk.
+- Some 11-month-old babies can stand without support and some even walk.

-Some little kids also climb long before they walk.
+- Some little kids also climb long before they walk.
 That can be a real challenge for the parents!

-Stranger anxiety is probably declining – for now.
+- Stranger anxiety is probably declining – for now.

 Music, music, music.
 Dancing is a great way for a baby to practice his or her balance.
-Standing on his knees or feet and rocking slowly to the music is lots of fun.
+Standing on knees or feet and rocking slowly to the music is lots of fun.

 At this age, a baby practices new skills be repeating them again and again and again like stacking blocks or taking things out of a bag and putting them back again.